Can Your Genes Determine How Much You Smoke?

 Key Findings:

-• Rare variants in CHRNB3 gene linked to reduced cigarette consumption
+- Rare variants in the CHRNB3 gene may be linked to reduced cigarette consumption

-• Research highlights importance of studying diverse genetic backgrounds
+- Research highlights the importance of studying diverse ancestries

-"We're interested in these protective genetic changes because they show us how some people naturally resist addiction, offering insights into the biological targets that influence smoking patterns," said Giovanni Coppola, PhD, Vice President, RGC.
-"The approach of developing therapies that mimic naturally occurring protective genetic variants, has already worked in other areas, like with cholesterol-lowering medications that were developed after scientists found people with genetic changes that naturally kept their cholesterol levels low."
+"We're interested in these protective genetic changes because they show us how some people may naturally resist addiction, offering insights into the biological targets that influence smoking patterns," said Giovanni Coppola, MD, Vice President, RGC.
+"The approach of developing therapies that mimic naturally occurring protective genetic variants has already proven effective in other areas, such as cholesterol-lowering medications developed after scientists identified people with genetic changes that naturally kept their cholesterol levels low."

 How do shared genetic patterns strengthen this discovery?

-What makes this finding so compelling is that we observed it independently across three different population cohorts – the Mexico City Prospective Study (MCPS) with Indigenous Mexican participants, the Biobank Japan with East Asian participants, and the UK Biobank with European participants – all showing remarkably similar effect sizes.
+What makes this finding compelling is that we observed it independently across three distinct population cohorts – the Mexico City Prospective Study (MCPS), which included participants of Indigenous Mexican ancestry, Biobank Japan, which included participants of East Asian ancestry, and the UK Biobank, which included participants of European ancestry – all showing remarkably similar effect sizes.

-"The fact that three completely different variants — one enriched in Indigenous Mexicans, one in East Asians, and an aggregate signal in Europeans — all point to the same gene and produce remarkably similar effect sizes is, in our view, one of the strongest aspects of this study," explained Giovanni.
-"In genetics, when nature independently arrives at the same answer across a variety of populations, it strongly suggests you have identified something biologically fundamental rather than a statistical artifact."
+"The fact that three distinct variants — one enriched in people of Indigenous Mexican ancestry, one in East Asians, and an aggregate signal in Europeans — all point to the same gene and produce remarkably similar effect sizes is, in our view, one of the strongest aspects of this study," explained Giovanni.
+"In genetics, when nature independently arrives at the same answer across a variety of populations, it strongly suggests that we have identified something biologically fundamental rather than a statistical artifact."

-In the MCPS, carriers of the Indigenous Mexican variant smoked on average about 21% fewer cigarettes per day compared to non-carriers.
-Even more striking, individuals who carried two copies of the variant — essentially a natural knockout of the gene — smoked approximately 78% fewer cigarettes per day.
+In the MCPS, carriers of the Indigenous Mexican variant smoked, on average, about 21% fewer cigarettes per day compared to non-carriers.
+Even more strikingly, individuals who carried two copies of the variant — essentially a natural knockout of the gene — smoked approximately 78% fewer cigarettes per day.

 How could this genetic discovery lead to potential treatment?

-This research provides the first direct human genetic evidence that loss of CHRNB3 function reduces cigarette consumption.
+This research provides the first direct human genetic evidence that a loss of CHRNB3 function reduces cigarette consumption.
 These findings both advance our understanding of smoking behavior and highlight why studying diverse populations matters.
-Without including these underrepresented populations, these rare but significant variants might have remained undiscovered."
+Without including these underrepresented populations, these rare yet significant variants might have remained undiscovered."

-Smoking addiction is a complex behavioral trait influenced by numerous biological, psychological, and social factors, making it challenging to address with a single therapeutic approach.
+Smoking addiction is a complex behavioral trait influenced by biological, psychological, and social factors, making it challenging to address with a single therapeutic approach.
 Although existing treatments demonstrate reasonable efficacy, the field has experienced minimal innovation over the past two decades.
-A fundamental challenge has been identifying new, robust biological targets that may be able to be mimicked or targeted with therapies.
-Human genetics can offer a potential breakthrough path, by identifying individuals naturally protected from heavy smoking due to their genetic makeup, we can pinpoint precise biological mechanisms that may be worth targeting, exactly as demonstrated in our CHRNB3 study.
+A fundamental challenge has been identifying new, robust biological targets that can be mimicked or targeted with therapies.
+Human genetics can offer a potential breakthrough path — by identifying individuals naturally protected from heavy smoking due to their genetic makeup, we can pinpoint precise biological mechanisms worth targeting, as demonstrated in our CHRNB3 study.

 Why does genetic diversity matter in research?

 Population diversity has always been a cornerstone of RGC's research strategy.
-This rare variant discovery underscores the critical importance of studying diverse ancestries.
+This discovery of a rare variant underscores the critical importance of studying diverse ancestries.

 "This study is a testament to the value of studying representative populations in genomic research," added Giovanni.
 "The key discovery—the p.Glu284Gly variant—exists almost exclusively in people of Indigenous Mexican ancestry.
 Had we only studied Europeans, as most genomic studies historically have, we would have missed it entirely.
 Representative research is not just an ethical imperative, it is a scientific one."